 Everything is a matter of perception and depends on your ability to make your customers really feel important.
 Whether it is a plumber who takes care to put on overshoes over his boots before entering a house or a clothing store that sends a mini catalog making sure that each item is offered in the size of the recipient, customers want to feel that you know them and that you care about them.
 In return, they will do the same and, as ambassadors of your brand, they will not fail to talk about their excellent experience to their loved ones, in person and on social networks.

 Know how to surprise, to create waiting and pleasure.
 3 out of 4 customers say they prefer a brand because it gives them positive experiences.
-And retaining a customer is worth 10 times more than just buying one of your products.
+Retaining a customer is worth 10 times more than just buying one of your products.

 “Your most unhappy customer are the best source of improvement you have.”
 Bill Gates